Ralim/IronOS/Documentation/Settings.md

 Also, the calibration will only take place if both of the following conditions are met:
 - The tip must be installed.
-- The temperature difference between tip and handle must be less than 10°C.
+- The temperature difference between tip and handle must be less than 10°C. (~ ambient / room temperature)

 Otherwise, the calibration will be performed the next time the device is started and both conditions are met, unless the corresponding checkbox is unchecked.